 Should I be worried if my cat throws up a hairball?

-What is the best hairball remedy for cats?
+What is the best remedy for this condition?

 Should I feed my cat after vomiting a hairball?